Profile By: Benjamin Divis

-Sheila Runyon was born on a dairy farm thirteen miles outside of Dumfries, a small town in Southwest Scotland.
+Sheila Runyon was born on a dairy farm 13 miles outside of Dumfries, a small town in Southwest Scotland.
 Her mother, Jessie Montgomery Turner, was a schoolteacher from Edinburgh who came to the country hunting for a job.
 She found that and more in Kirkcudbrightshire, where she met a farmer named Charles McCrae, whose family had been settling in the area for generations.
 “You couldn’t throw a stone in three counties without hitting someone who was connected to my family by marriage or some other way” (Interview).
 Charles and Jessie were married and moved to a farm called Straith in Dumfriesshire.
 They had four children together: Jean, Sheila, James, and David.

 Sheila’s nomadic nature was shared by her older sister Jean, who by this time had made multiple trips to Africa as a teacher, first to North Rhodesia (now Zambia) and then with the Royal Air Force to Nairobi.
-There she had met a Canadian man on a research mission who would one day become her husband and with whom she would set up permanent residence in Saskatchewan.
+There, Jean had met a Canadian man on a research mission who would one day become her husband and with whom she would set up permanent residence in Saskatchewan.
 Not to be outdone, Sheila decided she was going to travel to the United States.
 She had family in Detroit: her mother’s brother, a certain Uncle Sam, and yes, this coincidence came with its fair share of humorous interactions.
 “People would ask where I was going and I’d say, ‘I’m going to live with Uncle Sam,’ and they’d say, ‘I know, but where?’”

 After a tedious immigration process, Sheila landed in New York City

 Pittsburgh had more in store for Sheila than she could have imagined.
 As the spring semester came to a close, a new friend from class invited her to the 20-30 Club, a Unitarian singles’ group in downtown Pittsburgh.
 Sheila, a lifelong Presbyterian, was initially skeptical but ultimately decided to join.
 Bob Runyon, a librarian for the American Institutes for Research in the Behavioral Sciences, was also a member and this is where they met.
-That summer, on August 29th, 1965, the group took a field trip to Fallingwater, one of Frank Lloyd Wright’s concoctions on Route 381 between Mill Run and Ohiopyle.
+That summer, on August 29, 1965, the group took a field trip to Fallingwater, one of Frank Lloyd Wright’s designs on Route 381 between Mill Run and Ohiopyle.
 Sheila and Bob had their first date here and by the end of it, Sheila knew “This is the one I’m going to marry” (Interview).
 It took Bob a little longer have the same epiphany but he came

 Neil was a bright kid and his parents knew he was bound for college.
 Unfortunately, as they were living off only one salary, they lacked the money necessary to send him there.
 Sheila, who had recently joined Mensa, decided it was high time to return to the workforce, preferably as a programmer, so they could ensure a bright future for Neil.
 However, it had been ten years since she had worked in the field.
 Computer technology had evolved and she would have to be trained all over again.
 The answer lay at the University of Nebraska at Omaha.
-UNO, it should be noted, “was the first Nebraska university to receive computer science accreditation from the Computing Accreditation Commission of ABET” (Dept. of Computer Science).
-That autumn, Sheila was back in school and she was not leaving without a degree.
+UNO which, it should be noted, “was the first Nebraska university to receive computer science accreditation from the Computing Accreditation Commission of ABET” (Dept. of Computer Science).
+That autumn, Sheila was back in school and she was not leaving without a

-During the 1980s, the University of Nebraska at Omaha alongside just about every other state college in the nation, experienced budget cuts due to a struggling economy that resulted in the forfeiture of certain programs.
+During the 1980s, the University of Nebraska at Omaha, alongside just about every other state college in the nation, experienced budget cuts due to a struggling economy that resulted in the forfeiture of certain programs.
 One department hit particularly hard was women’s athletics.
 According to the Gateway, “Track and baseball were eliminated in 1985 after the Legislature cut $366,500 from UNO’s athletic budget” (McAndrews 10).
 Baseball was salvaged by a donation from the College World Series Committee but track was dead in the water.
 This prompted the foundation of the UNO Women’s Walk (now the Claussen-Leahy Run/Walk) in 1986 by UNO women’s athletics director Connie Claussen.
 Sheila was one of eight team captains the very first year, her peers including Lou Ann Weber, Sharon Trussel, Cherri Mackenberg, and Mary Lou Fry (McAndrews 10).
 Together they managed to raise $12,000 with

 For some, retirement is a time of winding down.
 For Sheila, it has been the opposite.
 Prior to arriving in the United States, she had vacationed in Italy and Ireland but had done little traveling otherwise.
 Her nomadic desires came back in full force at the turn of the century and since then, she and Bob have set foot on all seven continents.
 They embark on new expeditions every year, eager to see as much of the world as possible, for if they stay in Nebraska too long, Sheila starts exhibiting symptoms of cabin fever.
 “I’m paranoid if the next trip’s not yet planned” (qtd. in Myers 4).